devjusty/export-urls-and-meta/README.md

 ## Usage

-1. After activating the plugin, go to Settings > Export URLs and Meta in your WordPress admin dashboard.
+1. After activating the plugin, go to Settings > Export URLs and Meta in the WordPress admin panel.
-2. Select the desired post types and any additional options (e.g., include product category pages).
+2. Select the desired post types to include in the export.
+3. Choose additional options such as including product categories and character count.
+4. Select the publish status of the exported posts.
-3. Click on the "Export CSV" button to generate and download the CSV file.
+5. Click the "Export CSV" button to generate the CSV file.

 ## Options